-8 tips to select the Right Light bulb socket for your bulbs
+Based on my experience, here are 8 tips to help you select the right light bulb socket for your bulbs:

 Match the Lamp Holder

 Think Size, Shape, Style, Color.
 Larger lamp bases require larger shades.
 Square bases may look better with a square shade.
 Victorian bases need a Victorian shade, etc. The goal is to match the style, or “mood” of the base.

 1)Material – What the socket is made with. examples: metal, porcelain, and plastic.